Introduction

 - Military Operations: Since they perform troop transport, reconnaissance, attack and a wealth of other military tasks, following these directives, military units gain operational flexibility.

-- Tourism: Scenic helicopter rides offer awe-inspiring landscape and city sights and stunning natural wonders.
+- Tourism: Scenic helicopter rides give passengers breathtaking views of landscapes, cityscapes, and stunning natural wonders.

 Future of Rotorcraft